-For the first quarter of 2013, we reported GAAP net income allocated to Class A Shareholders of \$26.1 million, compared to a net loss of \$122.7 million for the first quarter of 2012.
+For the second quarter of 2013, we reported GAAP net income allocated to Class A Shareholders of \$4.9 million, compared to a net loss of \$116.2 million for the second quarter of 2012, and net income of \$31.0 million for the first half of 2013, compared to a net loss of \$239.0 million for the first half of 2012.
 The improvement in our GAAP results was driven by a decrease in Reorganization expenses related to the amortization of Och-Ziff Operating Group A Units issued in connection with the IPO.
 Substantially all of these units were fully vested as of November 2012.
-Also contributing to the improvement in our GAAP results was higher incentive income, reflecting crystallizations on certain credit assets due to the restructuring of terms and expansion of a relationship with an existing investor, as well as on a portion of our longer-term, multi-strategy assets under management.
+Also contributing to the improvement in our GAAP results in both periods was an increase in management fees and incentive income.
+These increases were partially offset by increases in compensation and benefits and general, administrative and other expenses.

-We reported Economic Income for the Company of \$174.2 million for the first quarter of 2013, compared to \$75.9 million for the first quarter of 2012.
-The increase was driven primarily by higher incentive income related to our longer-term assets under management as discussed above.
+We reported Economic Income for the Company of \$98.5 million for the second quarter of 2013, compared to \$94.0 million for the second quarter of 2012, and \$272.7 million for the first half of 2013, compared to \$169.9 million for the first half of 2012.
+The year-over-year increase for both periods was principally driven by higher incentive income and management fees, partially offset by increases in non-compensation expenses and compensation and benefits.
 Economic Income for the Company is a non-GAAP measure.
-For additional information regarding non-GAAP measures, as well as for a discussion of the drivers of the year-over-year change in Economic Income, please see "-Economic Income Analysis."
+For additional information regarding non-GAAP measures, as well as for a discussion of the drivers of the year-over-year changes in Economic Income, please see "-Economic Income Analysis."

-Overview of 2013 First Quarter Fund Performance
+Overview of 2013 Second Quarter and First Half Fund Performance